 It’s still cold and grey and I stay in with my DIY and podcasts, and hold out for springtime and new adventures.
 “April, come she will…”

 Last weekend Mike and I went for a long walk in surprising 16 degree sunshine.
 Life went in a blink from drizzly winter’s end to blazing summertime, with exuberant dogs splashing on the riverbanks, posh people gathering over fro-yos and bottles of Pinot in Richmond, black-haired teenagers smoking weed and kissing on benches, and rustic riverboats covered in flower pots and drying laundry floating past, leaving behind a scent trail of barbecues and beers.
-I climbed onto a seemingly abandoned wreck and immediately got told off by a river hobo.
 We walked for five hours from Kingston to Barnes, and finished with a golden and well-deserved pint after the sun had set over Kew Gardens.
 Turns out the Thames is a hella lot longer than one might think.

 Though I’m fairly certain I would be a happier, more confident person if I lived in a sunnier country, I could never be without the seasons.
 I’d love to always be skipping around in flowy dresses and flip-flops, but there is nothing quite like the relief of spring and people flocking outside to soak up the long-awaited rays.